RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-27-SQL-Injection.md

 ![sql-injection-021.png](/assets/images/sql-injection-021.png)
 **Figure 21** Hash value.

-Now if you compare the output to the hash value we already have from our database, this is the same value! if you want to use some online database of crack hashing you can used this links:
+Now if you compare the output to the hash value we already have from our database, this is the same value! which mean that the password is actually "password".
+If you want to use some online database of crack hashing you can used this links:
 [crackstation](https://crackstation.net/)
 [hashkiller](https://hashkiller.co.uk/md5-decrypter.aspx)
 [onlinehashcrack](https://www.onlinehashcrack.com/)